harllee/jessicaharllee.com/_work/etsy-inventory-management.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4">
   <img src="/uploads/etsy-inventory-marketing.jpg">
-  <p class="text-small italic text-center">Part of the in-product tour for the launch</p>
+  <p class="text-small italic text-center">Screens from the in-product tour for the launch</p>
 </div>

 I even got to be a hand model for part of the shoot!